Private library: Colonial North America

 Though Jefferson is recognized most for the breadth of his library, the most astounding characteristic of it is how it was cataloged.
 While most libraries during this period in American history classified their holdings alphabetically, he chose to catalog his collection by subject.
-His method of classification was based on a modified version of Lord Bacon's table of science, hierarchy of memory which included history, reason which included philosophy, and imagination which included the fine arts.
-Jefferson often disregarded his own classification scheme and shelved books according to their size.
+Inspired by Francis Bacon's tripartite categorization of knowledge (Memory, Reason, and Imagination), Jefferson divided his library's catalog into History, Philosophy, and Fine Arts before further subdividing topics out into a total of 46 categories.